huggingface/hub-docs/docs/hub/spaces-sdks-streamlit.md

 # Streamlit Spaces

 **Streamlit** gives users more freedom to build a full-featured web app with Python in a *reactive* way.
 Your code is rerun each time the state of the app changes.
 Streamlit is also great for data visualization and supports several charting libraries such as Bokeh, Plotly, and Altair.
-Read our [blog post](https://huggingface.co/blog/streamlit-spaces) about building and hosting Streamlit apps in Spaces.
+Read this [blog post](https://huggingface.co/blog/streamlit-spaces) about building and hosting Streamlit apps in Spaces.

-Selecting **Gradio** as the SDK when [creating a new Space](https://huggingface.co/new-space) will initialize your Space with the latest version of Gradio by setting the `sdk` property to `gradio` in your `README.md` file's YAML block.
-If you'd like to change the Gradio version, you can edit the `sdk_version` property.
+Selecting **Streamlit** as the SDK when [creating a new Space](https://huggingface.co/new-space) will initialize your Space with the latest version of Streamlit by setting the `sdk` property to `streamlit` in your `README.md` file's YAML block.
+If you'd like to change the Streamlit version, you can edit the `sdk_version` property.

 To use Streamlit in a Space, select **Streamlit** as the SDK when you create a Space through the [**New Space** form](https://huggingface.co/new-space).
 This will create a repository with a `README.md` that contains the following properties in the YAML configuration block: